About Me

 The Search For Holden Caulfield

 Of all the characters created in 20th century fiction, Holden Caulfield is surely among the most memorable.
-When author JD Salinger wrote "Cather in the Rye", he captured with Holden's unique voice the alienation many of us feel during the awkward years of adolescence.
+When author JD Salinger wrote "Catcher in the Rye", he captured with Holden's unique voice the alienation many of us feel during the awkward years of adolescence.

 Because Salinger would not allow any of his books to be adapted to film, Holden Caulfield has not been represented on the screen.
 Since "Catcher in the Rye" has been popular since the early 1950's, the search for a screen version of Holden Caulfield should include at least one actor who was popular during each of the last 6 decades.
 I'll start: For the 1950's version, I nominate James Dean.